Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/sour_quotes.md

 The respected masters couldn't foresee the exponential growth of "applied" development and the dramatic sinking of the entry threshold.

 I venture to reformulate: "Most advanced in exact sciences can be good  programmers (unless they already are) but not vice versa."

-Nevertheless, it's not only capabilities that are to blame — the load of learning in IT doesn't leave much time for a deep dive into other studies.
+Nevertheless, capabilities are not the only ones to blame — the load of learning and abstraction in IT doesn't leave much time for a deep dive into other studies.

 ## Software